openshift-labs/learn-katacoda/intro-openshift/container-internals-lab-2/04-layers-technical-requirements.md

 ``oc create -f ~/assets/exercise-04/AutomaticSupplyChain.yaml``{{execute}}

 Inspect the builds in the web interface.
 The build will start automatically after submitting the yaml file to the Kubernetes API daemon.
 Inspect the actual build by clicking on the "#1" then the "Logs" and "Events" sections.
 Notice how the OpenShift BuildConfigs cause cascading builds to automatically happen and distributes the builds to the cluster.
+Feel free to explore the different sections of the web interfece, especially the "Applications -> Pods" and "Builds -> Builds" sections.

 * Username: `admin`{{copy}}
 * Password: `admin`{{copy}}